securekey/fabric-next/docs/source/build_network.rst

   * channel ``configuration transaction``,
   * and two ``anchor peer transactions`` - one for each Peer Org.

-Please see :doc:`configtxgen` for a complete description of this tool's functionality.
+Please see :doc:`commands/configtxgen` for a complete description of this tool's functionality.

 The orderer block is the :ref:`Genesis-Block` for the ordering service, and the channel configuration transaction file is broadcast to the orderer at :ref:`Channel` creation